Posted by Kimberly Lindbergs on November 23, 2012

 Warning!
 There are spoilers on the road ahead.

 When the first promotional photo for SKYFALL (2012) was released earlier this year it caused a minor uproar.
 It was an azure-tinted picture of Daniel Craig’s muscular back as he sits poolside, solitarily contemplating his next move.
 It was reminiscent of a promotional photo from Craig’s debut as James Bond in CASINO ROYAL (2006) that showed him emerging from the ocean like a Greek god, much like Ursula Andress’ enchanting entrance in DR. NO (1962), which had embedded itself into the minds and imaginations of countless men and adolescent boys decades earlier.
 The public’s response to Daniel Craig’s wet torso was somewhat mixed but women (and some men) seemed to love the unusual direction that the publicity campaign for SKYFALL took.
 They openly swooned over Craig’s imposing physique while many male fans of the Bond series were left wondering where was the designer suit, the gun and the girl?
 Craig’s nudity seemed casual and unrestrained making the character of James Bond appear exposed and defenseless.
-His body was being artfully used to sell the Bond mystique and in the past that was a job usually given to women.
+His body was being artfully used to sell the Bond mystique and in the past that was a job usually reserved for beautiful women.
 The Bond girls are renowned for their physical assets and have been used as promotional tools for decades but they’ve got competition now.
 And while it’s true that previous Bond actors including Sean Connery, Roger Moore and Pierce Brosnan had their fair share of female fans, the character’s masculine charms have never been exploited in such a direct way.
 007 is back, quite literally, but he’s not your father’s James Bond and the first publicity photo from SKYFALL illustrates that point beautifully.

 James Bond has been thrilling audiences for 50 years but the popular film franchise has seen plenty of ups and downs.
 When the films were good they took audiences on a fun and frivolous ride doused in glamor and punctuated by wise cracks, comic book villains, deadly dames and ridiculous gadgets.
 This formula worked particularly well in the ‘60s as we watched 007 easily maneuver through the corridors of power while disposing of cold war enemies who constantly threatened to invade his bachelor pad and put an end to his swinging lifestyle.
 A great score, breathtaking action sequences and some eye-popping visuals can easily mask a weak script and any questionable directing choices but as the franchise struggled to remain relevant this formula for success seemed to get more strained and frayed around the edges.
 By the time Timothy Dalton took over the role of Bond my own interest in the film series had bottomed out.
 I continued to fondly look back at the early Bond movies and was happy to revisit them but they were dazzling relics from another era that often felt disconnected from our modern world.